alphagov/manuals-publisher/docs/rake-tasks.md

 ```

 This task will update a single section slug, this performs an update within
-the Manual Publisher application database, Rummager and the Publishing API.
+the Manual Publisher application database and the Publishing API.

 ## Relocating Manuals